 Today there are over one hundred wineries across the state, situated everywhere from the Front Range and Western Slope, to mountain towns such as Steamboat Springs and Bailey.
+Some even offer lodging on-site.
 The Colorado Wine Industry Development Board states:

 Colorado’s Rocky Mountains are blessed with warm days, cool nights and low humidity – perfect conditions for cultivating wine grapes with the complex character and chemistry needed to produce award-winning wines.

 Ask any knowledgable Coloradoan where the best wine comes from, and they’ll tell you the Western Slope.
 Palisade is the unofficial capital of wine in Colorado, with vineyard after vineyard of tasty grapes perfect for wine making.
 There are vineyards though dotted across the state, with a lot wineries importing their grapes from elsewhere in Colorado and beyond.